ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 {::include cddl/signed-corim.cddl}
 ~~~

+A CoRIM MAY be signed with any signing envelope format and tagged with #6.502 to be recognized as a signed CoRIM.
+The payload of any signing envelope MUST be the binary encoding of a `tagged-corim-map`.
-Signing a CoRIM follows the procedures defined in CBOR Object Signing and
+It is RECOMMENDED to use a CBOR Object Signing and Encryption envelope {{-cose}}.
-Encryption {{-cose}}.
-A CoRIM tag MUST be wrapped in a COSE_Sign1 structure.
 The CoRIM MUST be signed by the CoRIM creator.

+### COSE_Sign1-corim

 The following CDDL specification defines a restrictive subset of COSE header
 parameters that MUST be used in the protected header alongside additional